LivePersonInc/developer-center/pages/documents/MessagingChannels/ProactiveMessaging/overview.md

 ### Frequently Asked Questions

 <strong>What is the rate limit for the API?</strong>
-- The current rate limit is 10 TPS/second/brand.
-Proactive service will accept 10 api calls cumulative per second per account.
-For example, at a given second by account X, there are 6 requests for API A and 5 requests per API B. One request of either A or B will be rejected by rate limiter since the total number of requests being attempted is >10 per second.
+The current rate limit is 10 TPS/second/brand per api.

 <strong>What is the daily limit when sending outbound messages?</strong>
-- It depends on the channel.
+It depends on the channel.
 Messaging Channel providers like WhatsApp have certain limitations on how many messages can be sent per day.
 Considering these limitations Proactive Messaging will limit to 100K recipients/message/day/channel/account.
 For example, if account X creates Y campaigns on 04/28/2020 with total recipients R for SMS channel cumulative.
 If 100K - R is 100 then creating a new campaign on 04/28/2020 for SMS channel with more than 100 recipients will fail.

-<strong>Which channels are supported as of now ?</strong>
+<strong>Which channels are supported as of now?</strong>
-- Proactive messaging API supports only WA as of now.
+Proactive messaging API supports only WA channel.
+Soon SMS channel will be supported.

-<strong>Does Proactive Messaging provide a way to adhere to the law of sending sms messages within a certain time window (TCPI compliant)?</strong>
+<strong>Does Proactive Messaging provide a way to adhere to the law of sending sms messages within a certain time window (TCPA compliance)?</strong>
-- Proactive Messaging ensures that messages are sent based on the recipient receiving windows based on recipient phone number.
+Proactive Messaging ensures that messages are sent based on the recipient receiving windows based on recipient phone number.
 This helps brands adhere to one of the legal requirements for sending SMS texts i.e. sms can only be sent between 8 am and 9 pm to avoid spamming consumers after business hours.

 <strong>Once a campaign is submitted.
 How soon will these recipients receive the messages?</strong>
-- The recipients will start receiving the message as per the schedule submitted in the campaign.
+The recipients will start receiving the message as per the schedule submitted in the campaign.
 The messages are sent at a rate upto 10 messages per second per channel per account.
 For example, a campaign is created for an SMS channel using the default receiving window for 100 recipients.
 Some of these recipients have phone numbers from regions belonging to PST, CST, EST time zones.
 Once a campaign is submitted/published, based on the phone number, a zone is computed (number with +1 - (201) is found to be in EST).
 Using the specified receiving window, a decision is made to send a message to the phone number if current time in that zone is within the window.
 If the recipient receiving window is closed then a message will be sent on the next opening of the window.

 <strong>How will batching capability work?</strong>
-- Rate limiting on transactions per second does not necessarily limit to sending messages to no of recipients per second.
+Rate limiting on transactions per second does not necessarily limit to sending messages to no of recipients per second.
 A single campaign can have more than 1 recipient and not more than 1000 recipients.
 It is recommended to batch recipients in a campaign.

-<strong>Error handling and error code</strong>
+<strong>What are the error codes for invalid recipients information in the campaign?</strong>
 Consider an example Response of campaigns API:
 ```json
 {